awenine/awenine/README.md

 ## About Me

-I'm into drawing, 3D graphics, studying Chinese 中文, [running a netlabel](http://quantumnatives.com/ "Quantum Natives"), and food tourism.
+I'm into drawing, 3D graphics, studying Chinese 中文, [running a netlabel](http://quantumnatives.com/ "Quantum Natives"), and travelling for food.